twopiharris/simpleGE/README.md

 * **bgColor** - a pygame color, which will be the background if clearBack is False
 * **center** - an (x, y) tuple representing the position of the object
 * **size** - an (x, y) tuple representing the size of the label.
 You may need to adjust if you anticipate long text
+* **clearBack** - a Boolean value.
+If True, the background color is ignored and is rendered transparent.
+Default is False

 **Methods**
 * **process()** - Overwrite this method in a subclass to give the label some custom behavior